Duolingo: Everything You Need to Know

 How Do They Operate?

-Their application is available on Google Play Store for less than 50 megabytes.
+Their application is less than 50 megabytes and is available on the Google Play and Apple app stores.
 Their services are mostly free but have some restrictions.

-For example, the free part of it includes annoying ads (which they use to generate revenue) and excludes the review tests to help measure how efficient you are in the specific language you are learning.
+For example, the free part includes annoying ads (which they use to generate revenue) and excludes the review tests, which help measure your efficiency in the specific language you are learning.

 Meanwhile, Duolingo Plus is the paid version, which includes review tests, unlimited lives for unlimited practice, and no annoying ads.

-It can be obtained by paying for it or by inviting friends to join the platform.
+It can be obtained by paying for it or inviting friends to join the platform.

 The Plus Version is Actually Really Engaging

 There are about thirty-six courses available for English speakers.
-The most popular language learned by English-speaking users is Spanish, with about 30 million learners as of June 2020.
+As of June 2020, Spanish was the most popular language learned by English-speaking users, with about 30 million learners.

 Features